TTCF Investors Have Opportunit - GuruFocus.com

 LOS ANGELES, Feb.
 15, 2023

 LOS ANGELES, Feb.
-15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") (NASDAQ: TTCF).
+15, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") (NASDAQ: TTCF).

 Class Period: March 20, 2021 – October 12, 2022